markbattistella/docsify-auto-headers/docs/site/cookies.md

 # Cookie Policy

-This is the Cookie Policy for MotherFudgingProxies.com site, accessible from [our site](https://github.com/markbattistella/motherfudgingproxies.com).
+This is the Cookie Policy for docsify-autoHeaders site, accessible from [our site](https://markbattistella.github.io/docsify-autoHeaders/).

 ## What Are Cookies